 The Old Tombstone Western Theme Park also hosts many gunfight shows, a top attraction here, including recreating the famous shootout at the O.K.
 Corral and other Old West shootouts.

-The Old Tombstone Western Theme Park is perfect for the entire family since the gunfights are more comical and give good laughs to the whole family unlike the more gruesome one at the OK Corral.
+The Old Tombstone Western Theme Park is perfect for the entire family since the gunfights are more comical and give good laughs to the whole family, unlike the more gruesome ones at the OK Corral.

 There is a 17-hole miniature golf course, a shooting Gallery, an opportunity to pan for gold, and a jailhouse.